htool-ddm/htool/paper.md

 ![Level 2 of cluster (quad)tree for rotated ellipse.](Figure_1.png){#fig:cluster_tree width="70%"}

 - `HMatrix` represents a compressed kernel using $\mathcal{H}$-matrix based on:
-    - a user-defined function that takes rows and columns indexes and generates the associated subblock of the matrix to be compressed;
+    - a user-defined function that takes row and column indexes and generates the associated subblock of the matrix to be compressed;
     - cluster trees contained in `Cluster` objects and representing the hierarchical partition of the underlying geometry on which the kernel is applied.

   Most linear algebra is supported with shared-memory parallelism and an interface inspired by [BLAS](https://www.netlib.org/blas/)/[LAPACK](https://www.netlib.org/lapack/) and [std::linalg](https://en.cppreference.com/w/cpp/numeric/linalg.html).
 Basic compression and recompression techniques are available, and users can also provide their own.
 See Figure \ref{fig:hmatrix} and [examples/use_hmatrix.cpp](https://github.com/htool-ddm/htool/blob/d7c0fa8b42c461446b92a4891dea78532eeea6b5/examples/use_hmatrix.cpp).